GSA/challenges-and-prizes/_all-challenges/1168-rethink-adult-ed-challenge.md

 ---
 ### Description

-The Rethink Adult Ed Challenge (Challenge) is a $750,000 competition to advance pre-apprenticeships.
+The Rethink Adult Ed Challenge (the Challenge) is a $750,000 competition to advance pre-apprenticeships.
 The Department invites eligible providers to design pre-apprenticeship programs that better prepare learners for apprenticeships and to succeed in their chosen professions.

 Apprenticeships serve as an important pathway to well-paying careers across a range of industries, such as manufacturing, construction, technology, and healthcare.
 However, many adults miss out on these opportunities because they are not aware of apprenticeship programs or do not have the necessary skills to prepare for or gain entry to them.